We meet the Bilton siblings and establish a bit of background

 Looking around, Hiram called out.
 “Isa no, don’t go near —

 The brush around them erupted in chaos as a full-grown sow crashed through it.
 Hiram pulled Isa to her feet, out of the way of the charging boar.
 The sow seemed intent on getting to its pup, ignoring the human invaders until Malcolm yelled.
 “Run!”
-He headed into the thicket, despite the brush clawing at his face and arms.
+Despite the brush clawing at his face and arms, he headed into the thicket.

 “Malcolm, no, don’t run.”
 Hiram’s plea was in vain.
 The sow seeing what she thought was an attack, began chasing Malcolm.
 Hiram pushed Isabelle down the path towards home.
 “Go, walk slowly.”